ctz/ctz.github.com/_posts/2013-12-17-crime-vs-zlib.md

     ^             |
     '-------------'

-These back references in a DEFLATE stream are important in the context of CRIME/BREACH, because they mean a plaintext containing two instances of the same string (within the window size) will compress better.
+These back references in a deflate stream are important in the context of CRIME/BREACH, because they mean a plaintext containing two instances of the same string (within the window size) will compress better.
 As a trivial example:

     GET /?twid=sec HTTP/1.1
     Host: twitter.com